unsulliedd/.NET-BMTDb/README.md

 # BMTDb

 - This is a basic movie database written in C# using the ASP.NET Core 6.
+[Updated .Net 9]
 - The project follows a layered architecture, Code First approach, and incorporates modern software development principles such as Repository Pattern and Unit of Work Pattern.

 ## Features